estuary/docs/example-market.rst

         derive:
           - fromCollection: name/of/collection/ticks
             withJq: |
-              {
-                exchange: .exchange,
-                security: .security,
-                # Date is produced by truncating from "2020-01-16T12:34:56Z" => "2020-01-16".
-                date:   .time | fromdate | strftime("%Y-%m-%d"),
-                # Price stat uses a by-volume weighted average of trades.
-                price:  {min: .last.price, max: .last.price, avgN: (.last.price * .last.size), avgD: .last.size},
-                # Bid, ask, and spread stats use equal weighting of observed prices across ticks.
-                bid:    {min: .bid.price,  max: .bid.price,  avgN: .bid.price, avgD: 1},
-                ask:    {min: .ask.price,  max: .ask.price,  avgN: .ask.price, avgD: 1},
-                spread: ((.ask.price - .bid.price) as $s | {min: $s, max: $s, avgN: $s, avgD: 1}),
-                volume: .last.size,
-                first:  .last,
-                last:   .last,
-              }
+                ... our jq filter ...

 Let's break this down.
 We're creating a new collection "stats" which has the ``securityStats`` schema.
 We've associated a primary key, which indicates that two records having the same ``security`` and ``date`` property values may be reduced together using the ``reduce`` annotations we've defined.

-We'll be deriving our collection from records of "ticks" using a jq_ filter.
+We'll be deriving our collection from records of "ticks" using our jq_ filter from before.
 We haven't specified a ``groupBy`` clause, and the "ticks" collection itself doesn't have a primary key, which means that our jq filter will be invoked with every input record of "ticks".

-The job of our filter is to *project* each tick record into the correct ``securityStats`` shape.
-In other words, it's answering the question "If I see one (and only one) tick of this security today, what should its entry in ``securityStats`` look like?".
+Our jq_ filter will *project* each tick record into it's corresponding ``securityStats`` shape.
+Under the hood, Estuary will then use the ``reduce`` annotations we defined with our schema in order to reduce ``securityStats`` instances over our ``(security, date)`` composite primary key.

 And... that's it.
-Having defined what stats look like for a *single* tick, we can rely on our reduce annotations to correctly update statistics when there are *lots* of ticks.

 Our "stats" collection is off and running, and will continuously update itself from "ticks".
 We don't have to worry about scaling.
-Our jq filter is a "pure" function, and is dynamically scaled up and down as needed.
+Our jq filter is easily scaled up and down as needed.
 Should the "ticks" or "stats" collection have a sufficiently high volume of records, it will automatically be partitioned as needed.

 .. tip::